 - Proof of financial means to cover your expenses for the duration of the term you plan to study at LIM College

-- The LIM College Study Abroad Coordinator will review your application and will reach out to you directly to share whether or not you have been accepted to the program.
+- The LIM College Study Abroad Coordinator will review your application and will reach out to you directly to inform you whether or not you have been accepted into the program.

 The Study Abroad Coordinator will work with all accepted students to prepare for their semester in New York City.
 These steps will include: